timo2009/admin/Version 3/readme.md

 ### Process
 1. Go to your Apache **document root**, e.g., `/var/www/html`.
 2. Back up any existing files in the directory, then delete them.
-3. Upload the downloaded admin panel version to this directory.
+3. Upload the downloaded admin panel version to this directory in a folder called admin.
 4. Create or edit an Apache site configuration in `/etc/apache2/sites-available/`, e.g., `admin.conf`:

 ```apache